Geometric Solution of Turbulence as Diffusion in Loop Space: Beyond Kolmogorov: The Limits of Classical Cascade Theories

 \subsection{A Generalization of Multifractal Laws}

 While not conformally invariant, loop space theory provides a microscopic basis for and a generalization of the multifractal paradigm: the multifractal models introduce a continuous spectrum of anomalous exponents phenomenologically, but the loop theory derives, from first principles, an infinite, discrete, and arithmetic spectrum of intermittency exponents.

-The Mellin transform of the vorticity correlation is found to be meromorphic, yielding the set of scaling exponents shown below:
+The Mellin transform of the velocity correlation is found to be meromorphic, yielding the set of scaling exponents shown below:

-where \( \frac{1}{2} \pm \imath t_n \) are the nontrivial zeros of the Riemann zeta function.
+where \( \frac{1}{2} \pm \imath \rho_n \) are the nontrivial zeros of the Riemann zeta function.

 This result fundamentally refines the multifractal idea.
 The leading exponents in this spectrum, consistent with numerical data, can be viewed as the "ground state" of the scaling law, describing the dominant behavior.
 The infinite series of subsequent exponents then dictates a hierarchy of calculable, quantum-like corrections.
 Recent DNS~\cite{DecayingTalk} report slopes consistent with these predictions, in contrast to the classical scaling templates of Kolmogorov or Saffman.